 Inflationary Factor: In some cases, such as when calculating expenditures that are consumer-based, it makes sense to inflate the previous year's budget.
 In general, the State uses the Implicit Price Deflator for State and Local Expenditures.
 Additional information on the implicit price deflator can be found at this link.
-Next, select Section 1 - Domestic Product and Income and then select Table 1.1.9 Implicit Price Deflators for Gross Domestic Product (A) (Q).
-Scroll down to Line 26 to find the State and local expenditures.
+Click on the link to Table 1.1.9 and scroll down to State and Local (line 26)